matsunagateitoku/stdp-class/Class__6.md

 ### key concepts
 - **wordnet**: WordNet is a large lexical database of the English language, created by linguist George A. Miller and his colleagues at Princeton University in the mid-1980s.
 The project aimed to reflect the way humans organize and understand words, grouping them into sets of synonyms called "synsets," each representing a distinct concept.
 These synsets are interlinked through various semantic relationships, such as hypernyms (generalizations), hyponyms (specific instances), meronyms (part-whole relationships), and antonyms (opposites).
 The first version of WordNet was released in 1990, and it has since become a key resource in natural language processing (NLP), machine learning, and AI, helping computers better understand and process human language.
+- Homophones sound the same, but also have different senses.
+Example: Buy/By/Bye, Eye/I
+- Homographs are spelled identically, but have different senses.
+Examples: Bat (animal)/Bat (used to play baseball), river bank/financial bank
+- Homographs and homophones are homonyms, which is their superset.
+- Homophones sound the same, but have different senses.
+Homographs are written the same way, but have different senses.
+A holonym is a whole consisting of parts (meronyms).

 ### questions